fazlurnu/SFND_2D_Feature_Matching/README.md

 |2 | FAST + ORB |1491 |10478 |171.1 |
 |3 | FAST + BRISK |1491 |8742 |422.8 |

 One should note that some detector cannot match `AKAZE` for the descriptor due to difference in method.
+Also, the SIFT + ORB pair data is not available since the pair makes my computer out of memory.